AI · Enterprise ToolsLive

 What is Arkive?

 Every answer includes source cards showing exactly which document and passage the information came from.
-A document preview lets you click into the original file with relevant passages highlighted in context — built specifically for enterprise clients who need to trust and verify AI output.
+A document preview lets you click into the original file with relevant passages highlighted — built for enterprise clients who need to trust and verify AI output.
+A filter dropdown lets users scope queries to a specific document when multiple files are loaded.

 The Problem

 Companies spend hours manually searching through documents for specific information.
 A 50-page policy handbook, a contract, a technical spec — finding one answer means reading the whole thing.
-Existing AI tools either hallucinate or can't point you to where the answer came from, which makes them unusable in professional settings.
+Existing AI tools either hallucinate or can't point you to where the answer came from, which makes them unusable in professional settings where accuracy is non-negotiable.

 The Solution

 Upload the document once, ask anything in plain English.
-Arkive retrieves the exact relevant passages using semantic vector search, sends them to Claude as grounded context, and returns a cited answer — with source cards and a document preview so users can verify every claim directly in the original file.
+Arkive retrieves the exact relevant passages using semantic vector search, sends them to Claude as grounded context, and returns a cited answer — with source cards, a document preview, highlighted passages, and a full query log so teams can verify every claim and audit every interaction.

 What I Learned